gambitcomminc/mqtt-bosch-demo/README.md

 ## Overview

+This is part of our MIMIC MQTT Simulator Bosch XDK demo.

 This simple subscriber client displays the number of Bosch sensors it detects publishing to a broker.
 It goes by the serial number published in the telemetry by the sensor simulation detailed in the
 Bosch XDK post at https://xdk.bosch-connectivity.com/community/-/message_boards/message/93503